imjeson/byteai/posts/2024-09-07-auto3-mvpfVS.md

 - [Register for SingleStore Now](https://events.singlestore.com/singlestore-now-2024)
 - [Try SingleStore for free](https://events.singlestore.com/singlestore-now-2024)
 - Follow SingleStore on [X](#), [LinkedIn](#), and [Instagram](#)
-- Explore AITechPark for the latest advancements in AI, IOT, Cybersecurity, AITech News, and insightful updates from industry experts!

 ---
 ---